9.4. Class Development

 A program visualized as a collection of individual classes.
 The picture shows the classes organized in a tree structure.
 The class at the top is labeled 'Application,' and the classes at the bottom, the tree's leaves, are simple classes like 'string,' 'istream,' and 'ostream.'
 'Semantic awareness' is how much each class knows about the program, increasing upward in the tree.

-Software developers typically create classes near the top of the hierarchy to solve a specific problem and often only use them in one program.
+Software developers typically create classes near the top of the hierarchy to solve a specific problem, often using them in only one program.
 As such, developers specialize the top-level class features to meet the particular needs of that program.
-Classes become more general and reusable as we go from the top to the bottom.
-Developers often use general-purpose library classes at the bottom of the hierarchy.
+Classes become more general and reusable as you go down the hierarchy, with developers frequently using many general-purpose library classes at the bottom.
 These classes provide a broad set of general services focused on the class rather than a specific problem.
-The string class is a good example: It provides numerous operations that we expect of strings without "knowing" how a program ultimately uses them.

 A Class's Public Interface

 In general, an interface is a "place where two things come together and affect each other," a place where they "touch" and where they can interact.
 A class's interface is how a client connects to, interacts with, or uses an instance of the class.
-A class's interface includes all non-private features (i.e., attributes and operations) visible and accessible by other classes.
-C++ and Java have in common three keywords that control feature accessibility: public, protected, and private (Java also has a default accessibility that C++ does not). private is the only level of accessibility that completely excludes a feature from a class's interface, while everyone agrees that public features part of the class's public interface.
+A class's interface includes all non-private features (i.e., attributes and operations) that are visible and accessible to other classes.
+C++ and Java have in common three keywords that control feature accessibility: public, protected, and private (Java also has a default accessibility that C++ does not). private is the only level of accessibility that completely excludes a feature from a class's interface, and public features are part of the class's public interface.
 Lego™ blocks are a second metaphor (besides the cookie-cutter mentioned previously) for objects.
 The objects fit together to form structures by matching posts of a precise size, orientation, and spacing on one Lego with compatible sockets or holes on a second Lego.
 The posts and holes are the Lego's interface.

 Similarly, a class's features form its interface; its public features that it exposes are its public interface.
 Typically, a class's public interface consists of its public member functions but can occasionally include public member variables as well.
 Figure 4 is an abstract representation of an object.
 Objects encapsulate or hide their data and their operation's algorithms (i.e., the bodies of the member functions) but expose the function's signatures (the function name, return type, and argument list).
 A client can use the object by just "knowing" the public interface - it does not need to know the private features or how the functions perform their tasks.
 The public interface effectively separates the how from the what.